relsqui/doily/README.md

 bash tests/fix_bats.sh
 ```

-The script corrects a
+The helper script corrects a
 [known bug](https://github.com/sstephenson/bats/issues/140) in Bats.
 It assumes
-that Bats is installed under /usr/local; change the path in the script if you
+that Bats is installed under `/usr/local`, as the instructions for installing
-installed it somewhere else.
+it from source recommend; if you installed from a packaging system, you may
+need to change the path at the end to `/usr/lib/bats/bats-exec-suite`.

 ## Uninstalling